La Voltairomanie: Publication and reception

-Merciless and meticulously defamatory, La Voltairomanie is perhaps the most sustained personal attack Voltaire ever suffered.
+La Voltairomanie is perhaps the most sustained personal attack Voltaire ever suffered.

 The anonymous pamphlet—anonymous so that Desfontaines could evade legal restrictions on what he might say under his own name—sold two thousand copies in its first fortnight.

 When the work reached the château de Cirey, Voltaire was ill. Émilie tried to spare him, unaware that he had already hidden a copy from her just as she had tried to withhold hers from him.

 The libel overwhelmed him: he fainted twice, ran a fever and oscillated between fury and exhaustion.

 In the opening weeks of 1739 the affair became an obsession.
 During January alone Voltaire wrote thirty-eight letters wholly or partly on the quarrel.

 He composed an Apologetic Memoir for d’Argenson, sued Desfontaines, pressed for his arrest by the Archbishop of Paris, and implored friends, actors and ministers—d’Aguesseau, Maurepas and others—for help: "I shall die or I shall have justice," he wrote in 1739.

 He even tried (unsuccessfully) to suppress the Observations sur les écrits modernes and to have Jean-Baptiste Rousseau—already banned from France—arrested.

 At last the lieutenant-general of police, René Hérault, intervened.

 He compelled Desfontaines to sign a retraction of La Voltairomanie, and obliged Voltaire to do likewise for Le Préservatif—facilitated by the fact that neither text had carried a signature.
 Even so, Voltaire never missed an opportunity thereafter to denounce the abbé, whom he dubbed in his letters il buggerone abbate ("the buggering abbé").